 Windows 10 is the best PC operating system yet, with a powerful new Start menu, a UI that switches between and touch and mouse-friendly modes, the Cortana digital assistant and a host of other improvements.
 If you're already running a legitimate copy of Windows 7 or 8, you're eligible to upgrade for free.
 Running an OS upgrade takes a little time but not much effort or expertise -- when you're done, you'll have the most powerful Windows yet (still better than Windows 11), with all your programs, settings and data still in place.
-Here's how to upgrade to Windows 10.
+Here's how to upgrade to Windows 10 for free.

 Windows 10 should install without a hitch, but driver problems are a possibility and, during any system update, there's always a chance something will go wrong.
 Before you begin the process, make sure you have all of your data files backed up, preferably to a cloud service such as Microsoft's own One Drive (opens in new tab), where you can download them again if your computer crashes.
 If you don't have a system restore disk already, it's a good idea to make a full system backup using disk imaging software such as Macrium Reflect, which makes a bit-by-bit copy of your hard drive.